TheodoreBillotte/ModdedBlocks/README.md

     break-sound: BLOCK_STONE_BREAK
   # Generate the block in the world
   generation:
-    # List of blocks where the block can be generated (add ! before the block to exclude it)
+    # List of blocks where the block can be generated
     # You can find the list of materials here:
     # https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html
     replace:
       - STONE
-      - !DIRT
     # Spawn chance of the block at each chunk (0.0 to 1.0)
     chunk-chance: 0.7
     # Depth where the block can be generated (-64 to 320)